pluginsdotdev/generator-pluginsdotdev-react-plugin/generators/app/templates/README.md

 You can write your plugin however you'd like so long as you adhere to the following interface:
  - `npm ci && npm run build` must produce a dist/index.js file of es5 javascript and must place any referenced static assets in dist/assets.
 These commands should not connect to any sites other than standard package repositories (e.g. npmjs.com, maven.org, clojars.org, etc).
+   - In code, you can reference these static assets at `/assets/...`.
-   - It must also produce a dist/ancillary.js which exports a fixtures object with values of type `{ name: string, description: string, props: object }`.
+   - `npm run build` must also produce a dist/ancillary.js which exports a fixtures object with values of type `{ name: string, description: string, props: object }`.
    - Every entry in `screenshot_fixtures` in plugin.yml must reference a fixture in this fixtures object.
  - dist/index.js should declare a single window variable, `window.pluginFactory`.
    - `window.pluginFactory` must be a function that returns a component and conforms to the PluginFactory type of @pluginsdotdev/react-plugin (`(pluginConfig) => Component`).